In this article:

 Treatment options may include one or more medications to help control symptoms.
 While some drugs are available over-the-counter, others may require a prescription.
 Common medications to treat allergies include nose sprays and anti-histamines.
 Many people find that allergy shots provide relief, especially if their symptoms are linked to pollen.
 Allergy shots work by exposing the body to small amounts of allergens, which gives the body time to learn how to tolerate the allergens.

-Can Seasonal Allergies Cause Back and Joint Pain?
+Can Seasonal Allergies Cause Body Aches, Back Aches and Joint Pain?

 For starters, it is possible to experience joint pain with a cold.
 Because both allergies and a cold cause similar symptoms, such as a runny nose and sneezing, itchy eyes and throat, and stuffy nose, some people confuse a cold with allergies.